MANAN136SCET/Manan/README.md

 ### Home Page:

-- **Interaction with a 3D Earth globe**: The home page provides a dynamic, interactive 3D globe of the Earth, allowing users to rotate, zoom, and explore different regions.
-This immersive visual introduces users to global perspectives on environmental changes by providing an overview of Earth’s ecosystems and climate.
+- Interaction with a 3D Earth globe: The Home Page serves as the interactive centerpiece of the project, allowing users to engage with a fully rotatable 3D globe.
+This immersive feature gives users the ability to explore different parts of the Earth, observe various regions of the ocean and atmosphere, and develop a visual connection to the data.
+The globe displays real-time environmental information, introducing users to global ecosystems, and providing a contextual understanding of the Earth’s climate systems.
+This page also sets the stage for deeper learning in subsequent sections.

   ![Home Page (1)](https://github.com/user-attachments/assets/9d1af1c4-691b-4bb6-90ae-9c5aa4c2258a)